cocool97/adb_client/README.md

 Improved documentation available [here](./adb_client/README.md).

+## examples

+Some examples showing of to use this library are available in the `examples` directory:

+- `examples/mdns`: mDNS device discovery

 ## adb_cli

 Rust binary providing an improved version of Google's official `adb` CLI, by using `adb_client` library.